This page is designed to answer the following questions:

 - 5.2 Explain how reflective practice has led to improved ways of working (Level 3 Diploma in Adult Care, Promote personal development in care settings)

-Reflecting on situations that you have encountered in your role as a health and social care worker is a great way to maximise your experience and improve your practice.
+Reflecting on situations you have encountered in your role as a health and social care worker is a great way to maximise the learning from your experiences and improve your practice.

-To achieve this assessment criteria, you could explain a situation you have been in and how you reflected on it later either by yourself or as part of a group.
-You will want to highlight anything that didn’t go quite as well as expected and why and what you could do in a similar future situation to make it run more smoothly.
+To achieve this assessment criteria, you could explain a situation you have been in and how you reflected on it later, either by yourself or as part of a group.
+You will want to highlight anything that didn’t go quite as well as expected and why.
+You will also explore what you could do in a similar future situation to make it run more smoothly.
 If you have had a similar situation and handled it differently due to the insights you gained from your reflection, even better.

 Last Christmas, a client with a learning disability (who gets very excited around this time of year) was due to go home to stay with his parents from Xmas eve to Boxing Day.
 Unexpectedly, he wanted to come home early after dinner on Xmas Day, which staff facilitated (as we had a contingency rota in place).